sassoftware/vscode-sas-extension/README.md

 **Notes**:

-- SAS Content requires a profile with a connection to a Viya instance.
+- # SAS Content requires a profile with a connection to a Viya instance.

+### Accessing Libraries and Tables

+After configuring the SAS extension for a SAS Viya environment, you will be able to access your connected libraries.

+You can use the libraries pane to delete a table, drag and drop tables into your SAS program code, or view a sample of the table data.

 ## Support